MMazoni/giropops-senha-linuxtips/README.md

 - [ ] Automation with GitHub Actions Deploying application in OKE
 - [ ] Cert Manager
-- [ ] Complete Documentation on readme file
+- [ ] Complete Documentation on the README file
 - [ ] Fix Service and Pod Monitors not working in OKE
-- [ ] Sign Locust image and reduce its size
+- [ ] Sign the Locust image and reduce its size

 ## Requirements